 Background and Description:

-The Scholarship is awarded to a CAP Graduate Student Member who has demonstrated both research excellence and significant service to the optics (OSA) or physics (CAP) community.
-The scholarship is awarded jointly by the CAPF and the OSAF, with the administration and presentation of the scholarship rotating between the two societies.
+The Scholarship is awarded to a CAP Graduate Student Member who has demonstrated both research excellence and significant service to the optics (Optica) or physics (CAP) community.
+The scholarship is awarded jointly by the CAPF and the Optica Foundation, with the administration and presentation of the scholarship rotating between the two societies.
 The first scholarship was presented in 2012 by the CAPF.

 A $3,000 scholarship is awarded annually in the currency of the awarding society.

 - Be a student member in good standing of the awarding society (even years: CAP; odd years: Optica).

 - Be an accepted, registered or enrolled full time graduate student studying astronomy, electrical engineering, medical physics, optics, photonics, or physics (in OSA’s awarding year chemistry will be added to the criteria).
 (NOTE – the applicant cannot have already defended, or be in the process of defending, their thesis)

 - Have at least one publication in a peer-reviewed journal that is recognized by the awarding society (NOTE – the applicant does not need to be listed as the lead author) OR have made at least one conference presentation at a scientific meeting recognized by the awarding society (see CAP list below).

 - **not applicable for the 2022 CAP scholarship** — Have an accepted submission, in the year of the award, at the annual meeting of the awarding society (even years: CAP Annual Congress; odd years: Optica Annual Meeting).

 - Demonstrate community service, which may include but is not limited to: leadership in a student association or other student organization at the undergraduate or graduate level.